Digestive and Gastrointestinal Conditions

 - Your child and family will also get care from experts in nutrition, social work, feeding, infant development, lactation support, emotional health and other specialties.

 - Babies with CDH may have other health problems at birth.
 We have all the experts your family needs.
-In 2018, U.S. News & World Report ranked Seattle Children’s #1 in the Northwest and among the nation’s best for these and other programs.

 - Children do not react to illness, pain, medicine or surgery in the same way as adults.
 That is why our surgeons are all board certified in pediatric surgery.